brainhack-ch/nwbview/README.md

 ## NWB format

-Neurodata Without Borders (NWB) [1] is a standard data format to represent neurophysiology data files.
+[Neurodata Without Borders (NWB)](https://www.nwb.org/) is a standard data format to represent neurophysiology data files.
 It enables interoperability between neurophysiology data produced by different neuroscience labs.
 Examples of the data stored in .NWB format range from patch clamp experiments to optical physiology experiments.

-The underlying storage technology used by the NWB format is the binary HDF [2] format.
+The underlying storage technology used by the NWB format is the binary [HDF format](https://en.wikipedia.org/wiki/Hierarchical_Data_Format).
 While storing the files as binary brings advantages on the read/write speed as well as the file size, it stores the data in a way that is not readable by humans.
 I.e. one cannot open the file in a text editor to see the contents, thus there is need for a viewer.

 ## GUI

-`nwbview` uses the `egui` [3] Rust GUI library for rendering.
+`nwbview` uses the [egui](https://github.com/emilk/egui)  Rust GUI library for rendering.

 ## How to build